Habitual tea drinking can decrease the risk of bone fractures, especially for women, finds a new study.

+Habitual tea consumption can lead to higher bone density, especially for women, and lessen the risk of bone fractures, reports a new study.
+The findings of the study are published in the journal Nutrients and Osteoporosis International.
 Although little is known about the cause of the association, the research conducted by the School of Public Health with Peking University found daily consumers of green tea and those who had drunk tea for more than 30 years have a lower rate of fractures according to their hospitalization records, reports Xinhua news agency.

 Li Liming, a professor who led the research, said the study included 453,625 people randomly selected from the China Kadoorie Biobank and documented their records on hospitalized fractures.